JustAn0therDev/black-marlin/README.md

 ## New release

-The current state of this application is **reasonable for production use**.
+The current state of this application is **reasonable for production use and cross-platform (Windows and Unix)**.